xoolive/traffic/docs/scenarios/covid19.rst

 .. warning::

     The link to an enriched version of the dataset will be published on a public server after few glitches are fixed.
+Many thanks to Martin and Jannis from The OpenSky Network.

 The pandemic of coronavirus is having a serious impact on aviation around the world.
 The slowdown appears on data, with some regional peculiarities.
 The following plot displays the current trend in number of departing aircraft from airports in various areas around the world (covered by The OpenSky Network).
 The underlying data is currently updated daily.